Felipe Santiago Salaverry

 When the garrison of Callao revolted in January, 1835, against then President Luis Orbegoso, and pronounced in favor of La Fuente, Salaverry defeated the insurgents, and was appointed governor of the fortress.
 But on February 23 he himself rose in arms against the government, and as Orbegozo abandoned Lima, Salaverry occupied the capital and proclaimed himself "Supreme Chief of the Republic".

 In a few months he had possession of the south, and Orbegoso was reduced with a small force to the northern provinces, when he sought the intervention of Andres Santa Cruz, with whom he concluded a treaty.
-The Bolivian army invaded Peru, Salaverry retired to Arequipa, and on 7 February, 1836, was totally routed at Socabaya, a district of city.
+Soon after the Bolivian army invaded Peru and Salaverry retired to the city of Arequipa, and on 7 February, 1836, was totally routed to Socabaya, a district of the city.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article Felipe Santiago Salaverry